Jmuhleman/IST_2024/rapport_L2.md

-     Albeit the snapshot does not initially consume space on disk, if we make a 14MB change on the snapshot  volume those 14MB will need 14MB of new extends
+     Albeit the snapshot does not initially consume space on disk, if we make a 14MB change on the snapshot  volume those 14MB will need 14MB of new extends (copy on write)
 ```bash
 mount: /mnt/snap: can't read superblock on /dev/mapper/lab--vg2-snap.
 ```